aphiria/aphiria/README.md

 3. PSR-7 improperly abstracted uploaded files - they are part of the body, not the request as a whole
 4. Headers were added through the HTTP message rather than encapsulated in a dictionary-like object that was contained in the message

-Opulence's network library aims to fix these shortcomings.
+Opulence's Net library aims to fix these shortcomings.

 <h2 id="http-messages">HTTP Messages</h2>